Patternslib/Patterns/src/pat/inject/documentation.md

 ### Modifiers

-So far you can replace target element content with source element content.
-In order to work on the elements instead of their content, and to put things relative to selected elements, we introduce three modifiers:
+So far you can replace the target element's content with the source element's content.
+In order to work on the actual elements, or to place things relative to theselected elements, we have three modifiers:

 `::element`
 Select the element, instead of the content.